VishnuVarthan05/Accenture-Virtual-Internships/README.md

-# Accenture-Virtual-Internships Data Analytics and Data Visualization
+# Accenture-Virtual-Internship Data Analytics and Data Visualization
 During my involvement in the Accenture Data Analytics Virtual Experience Program with Forage, I had the opportunity to contribute as a data analyst for a company called "Social Buzz."
 My role focused on analyzing their extensive dataset and providing insights on how they could effectively harness the power of their data.

 Business Problem: The client has experienced rapid growth in recent years, resulting in a significant increase in their operations.
 However, they lack the necessary internal resources to manage and handle this scale effectively.